schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

     return self.mse
 ```
 ## Comparing Scikit-Learn's KNN with our own KNN algorithm
-Let's see how our algorithm compares to Scikit-Learn's KNN implementation
+Let's see how our algorithm compares to Scikit-Learn's KNN implementation.

 ### Titanic Dataset

+We will only work with classification.
+After following along with this article, try to implement a regression problem with the same KNN class we created.

 We will work with a very common and easily accessible dataset to make it easier for readers to follow along.
 The Titanic dataset is one of the most popular datasets for beginning to learn classification models.
 The data is already cleaned and has a clear classification target of survived or did not survive.
-After only a few basic pre-processing steps, we will have a perfect dataset for our KNN model.
+After only a few basic pre-processing steps, we will have a perfect dataset for our KNN models.

-We will only work with classification.
-After following along with this article, try to implement a regression problem with the same KNN class we created.

 *Download your own copy of the [Titanic dataset](https://web.stanford.edu/class/archive/cs/cs109/cs109.1166/stuff/titanic.csv)  and follow along!*